Chiesa del Carmine, Carrara

-Carmine Church is a Roman Catholic building which is located in via Loris Giorgi (formerly via Alberica) in Carrara.
+Carmine Church is a Roman Catholic building which is located on via Loris Giorgi (formerly via Alberica) in Carrara.

 History

 The church began construction in the 16th century, but was completed in Baroque style, modified by style of the Ligurian region.
-On the portal is an sculpture of Madonna and Child, attributed to Bartolomeo Ordoñez (1515–1520).
+On the portal is a sculpture of Madonna and Child, attributed to Bartolomé Ordóñez (1515–1520).
 The church houses a painting depicting a Madonna del Carmine (Our Lady of Mount Carmel, 16th century), attributed to Domenico Fiasella.
-It also contains the altar dedicated to Santa Maria Maddelena de'Pazzi, built in 1675 at the expense of Count Francesco Maria Diana.
+It also contains an altar dedicated to Saint Mary Magdalene de' Pazzi, attributed to Giovanni Lazzoni and built in 1675 at the expense of Count Francesco Maria Diana.